-Over the past few months, the Federal Circuit has initiated a number of damage control efforts, including their “Enfish”, “Bascom”, and “Rapid Litigation” decisions.
-Now with another case, “Mcro, Inc. v.
-Bandi Namco Games”, we have still more damage control.
+The Federal Circuit has never known what to do with this, and for every step forward there is at least one step backward.
+Some damage control efforts, include their “Enfish”, “Bascom”, and “Rapid Litigation” decisions.
+Another case, “Mcro, Inc. v.
+Bandi Namco Games”, provides a bit more damage control.
 (Mcro calls itself “Planet Blue”, so we will call this the “Planet Blue” decision.)

 The “Planet Blue” patent involved some improved methods of lip synchronization for animated cartoons, and their claims covered some novel but general rules to do this.
 A lower court had originally invalidated these as being abstract, but the Federal Circuit reversed and said that the claims were OK.

 As per their earlier Enfish decision, the Federal Circuit did not simply assume that software is “abstract” (under Alice step 1).
 Instead, they asked the broader question, why is “abstract” a problem anyway?
 As they interpreted it, “The concern underlying the exceptions to § 101 is not tangibility, but preemption.”
 [Emphasis added]

 Some history about patents and “preemption”: Back in1853 Samuel Morse, inventor of the telegraph, tried to get a claim for the use of electromagnetism for any method of printing characters or signs.
 However, this particular claim omitted any other details.
 The 1853 SCOTUS said “no”, because claims where “it matters not by what process or machinery the result is accomplished” (e.g. are preemptive) are not going to be allowed.